JavaFXpert/campus_samplejson/README.md

           "numAdvCreditsRequired": {
             "type": "number",
             "description": "Override for minimum number of credits in advanced (e.g. 300+) level course needed to meet the requirement.", "minimum": 0
           },
+          "numAdvClassesRequired": {
+            "type": "number",
+            "description": "Override for minimum number of classes in advanced (e.g. 300+) level course needed to meet the requirement.", "minimum": 0
+          },
           "inCourses": {